celestiaorg/talis/README.md

 # Build the CLI
 make build-cli

-# Start with the example configuration
+# Copy and modify the example create configuration
 cp create.json_example create.json
-# Modify create.json with your specific settings
+# Edit create.json with your specific configuration

-# Create infrastructure (this will auto-generate delete.json)
+# Create infrastructure using your configuration
 talis infra create -f create.json
+# A delete.json file will be automatically generated after successful creation

 # Delete infrastructure using the auto-generated file
 talis infra delete -f delete.json